 When the finished product (red shirts with logos embedded) comes back into the warehouse as a transactional order, the software will identify it as a new item.
 These items get assigned a new SKU or product number and warehouse location for picking.
 You also have the option of creating a drop ship directly from the third-party vendor to your customer to eliminate the extra step of receiving and shipping from your warehouse.

 Other Features and Benefits

 This is just the tip of the iceberg when it comes to apparel inventory software.
 Some other features include:

-That’s not all!
-You can also manage all of your core business operations, including financials, sales management, customer relationship management, and much more from a single software solution.
+Lastly, and most importantly, with the right apparel inventory software, you will also be able to manage all of your core business operations, including financials, sales management, customer relationship management, and much more from a single software solution.